Skip to main content

 Encryption key

-An encryption key is a piece of information that is used to convert a message into an unreadable form.
+A piece of information that is used to convert a message into an unreadable form.
 In some cases, you need the same encryption key to decode the message.
 In others, the encryption key and decryption key are different.

 Malware